We are now accepting applications for the 2019 season. Please send all program inquiries and applications to email@example.com

 Is on-farm housing available?

 We do not offer housing as part of the tuition cost.
-There is a house at the center available for interns to live in and pay subsidized rent.
+There is limiting housing available for rent.
+Please inquire if you need housing.

 How does the paid internship work in conjunction with the tuition charged for the program?

 Cloud Mountain is committed to paying all interns for their work.
 Interns are paid Washington State minimum wage.
-Interns are part of the farm team, working 32 hours a week.
-Tuition is to be paid the first month of the program, or, if needed, a payment plan can be discussed for you.
+Interns are part of the farm team, working 30-32 hours a week.
+Tuition is to be paid at the start of the program.

 Will there be classroom presentations and workshops as part of this program?